anacidre/AngularWorkshop/step4.md

 ```

 But that is not really what we want to do, we want to be able to specify how many coffees the user want to order.
-To do so, let's add first the property quantity to the class Coffee.
+To do so, let's first add the property quantity to the coffee-class.ts:

 ```
 export class Coffee {